Datsun truck: ST

-The 2WD and 4WD sport truck package came with factory air-conditioning as well as the clock and tachometer in the cluster as standard with exclusive gradient-patterned bucket seats for both drivetrains (with the 4WD versions offering the center console and gauges of the DX model, and the 2WD having center console storage in place of the transfer case lever), as well as King Cab variants.
+The 2WD and 4WD Sport Truck package came with factory air-conditioning as well as the clock and tachometer in the cluster as standard with exclusive gradient-patterned bucket seats for both drivetrains (with the 4WD versions offering the center console and gauges of the DX model, and the 2WD having center console storage in place of the transfer case lever), as well as King Cab variants.
 It had similar radio, back-glass, cruise control, and roll-bar/brush guard options as the DX trim.
 The sport truck package also was the only package with standard power windows and locks (all other packages only received manual locks and windows), as well as a tilting sunroof.
 ST stickers were placed on the end of the rear quarter panels.
 Ironically, the ST package had no performance modifications, however in the 1986 model year it had an optional Z24i single-port fuel injected engine.

 Bushmaster

 From 1984 to 1986 a covered utility body style was available in the US called the Bushmaster.
 The Bushmaster was an aftermarket/dealer conversion done by the Matrix3 company.
-It was created from a King Cab 4WD model, welding the cab and bed of the truck together along with a custom bed topper which increased the height of the whole vehicle.
+It was created from the King Cab 4WD model, welding the cab and bed of the truck together along with a custom bed topper which increased the height of the whole vehicle.
 The interior was completely carpeted, and incorporated a rear folding bench seat similar to the first generation Toyota 4Runner.
-This option is exceedingly rare, and is considered a predecessor to the Pathfinder.
+This option is exceedingly rare, and is considered a predecessor to the Nissan Pathfinder.

 Europe

-The United Kingdom only received the longer wheelbase, as a standard bed 1-tonner with the L18 engine or as the four-wheel drive 2.2-litre King Cab with 96 hp.
+The United Kingdom only received the longer wheelbase, as a standard bed 1-Tonner with the L18 engine or as the four-wheel drive 2.2-litre King Cab with 96 hp.
 Australia only received the SD25 and the Z22S.

 In most European markets the 720 was sold as the Datsun PickUp (regular cab) or Datsun King Cab.
 As elsewhere in the world, the "Nissan" name gradually replaced Datsun in 1983 and 1984.
 The SD22 diesel in European trim produces 64 PS while the 1.8-liter L18-engined versions offered 80 PS.

 Fitted with a 1.6-liter engine, this was the first vehicle to emerge from Nissan/TEOKAR's new assembly plant in Volos, Greece, in February 1980.